david-xhk/binary_tree/docs/readme.rst

 Features
 --------

-1. Construct a binary tree
+* Construct a binary tree using string
-  * Using string
-  * From in-order and pre-order traversal
+* Construct a binary tree from in-order and pre-order traversal
-  * From in-order and post-order traversal
+* Construct a binary tree from in-order and post-order traversal

+* Traverse a binary tree by pre-order
+* Traverse a binary tree by in-order
-2. Traverse a binary tree
+* Traverse a binary tree by post-order
-  * Pre-order
-  * In-order
-  * Post-order
-  * Level-order

-3. Get from a binary tree
+* Traverse a binary tree by level-order

-  * All root-to-leaf paths
+* Get all root-to-leaf paths in a binary tree
-  * The maximum depth

-4. Check a binary tree
+* Get the maximum depth of a binary tree

-  * If it has a certain path sum
+* Check if a binary tree has a certain path sum
-  * For symmetry
+* Check if a binary tree is symmetrical